strojank/ae5-prefect/README.md

 ## TBD

 There is a lot that can be done to improve this.
 Initial thoughts:
-- Make better use of multicore AE5 deployments using local Dask execution
 - Support connections to internally deployed Prefect UI servers.
-- Do something interesting with the web endpoint—redirect to the appropriate status page on Prefect Server, provide a simple log viewer that allows the logs for the individual runs to be viewed; etc.
+- Do something interesting with the web endpoint—redirect to the appropriate status page on Prefect Server: show Dask cluster dashboard
 - Flesh out best practices for when to run multiple flows in the same versus running separate deployments.
 - Build a much more ambitious sample flow